 For example, you’ll maximize the financial ROI and operational efficiency from digital transformation when 80% of the user base adopts the technology.
 Increasing the adoption rate may require a disproportionately high amount of financial investments and changes to the organizational policy, which can ultimately cause the digital transformation project to fail.

 Therefore, it’s important to follow industry proven best practices that have enabled industry leaders to push the boundaries with their digital transformation projects:

 - Define specific KPI objectives that align with your organizational goals.

 - Focus on a limited set of metrics that are most relevant to achieving these goals.

 - Ensure that you can accurately benchmark the measurements against past performance or accurate industry-accepted benchmark data.
-(One tool, The ADE Index, measures how companies around the world measure up on these efforts.
-Take the test to see how you stack up.)

 - Ensure that the metrics are quantifiable, accurate, and insightful.